stunpayne/stripe-connect-integration/README.md

 <ins>What worked well:</ins>
 1. Most of the <ins>integration was smooth and easy</ins>.
 Anyone who knows how to code will easily understand the APIs and get onboarded quickly.
-2. Examples of firms using various APIs helps the user <ins>find the right product and documentation</ins>
+2. Examples of firms using various APIs helps the user <ins>find the right product and documentation</ins> and gain confidence in the system
 3. Documentation is comprehensive and <ins>builds confidence in Stripe's capabilities</ins>
 4. Documentation helps to understand not only Stripe APIs but also payment flows generally and also <ins>acts as a tutorial on building a seamless payment customer experience</ins>
 5. Code samples were fairly <ins>copy-pastable</ins> and immensely helpful